kchen7/kevinchen/about.md

 [document](/assets/WhyCMPE.pdf) detailing my thoughts about my major.

-In my free time, I like to bake, fold origami, and watch musicals!
+In my free time, I like to bake, ski, and watch musicals!

 <!--
 <h2>Skills</h2>